assincrono/nena/README.md

 git remote add origin github.com/1
 ```

-As this was starting to getting annoying, I abstracted into:
+As this was starting to get annoying, I abstracted into:

 ```bash
 git-go -c=true -m="commit message"